h0ds/corner/README.md

 ## Goals

-The goal of Corner is to become the de-facto on-ramp for AI models.
+The goal of Corner is to become the de-facto on-ramp for conversational AI.

-Open, easy-to-use, easy-to-customize, easy-to-extend.
+Open, easy-to-use, easy-to-customize, easy-to-extend, system agnostic.

 Removing the need for end-users to wait until providers ship their own desktop experiences, whilst offering providers the ability to offer desktop support without needing to reallocate valuable engineering resources.